apache/servicecomb-docs/java-chassis-reference/en_US/general-development/file-download.md

 ## 4.Download InputStream

-Because InputStream does not necessarily mean file downloading, it needs to be identified by swagger annotation (@ApiResponse).
+Because InputStream does not mean file downloading for sure, it needs to be annotated by 'swagger annotation' (@ApiResponse).
 This is a file download scenario.

-In some scenarios, resources are not stored locally, such as in OBS cloud services, and OBS resources are output in InputStream mode.
+In some scenarios, resources are not stored locally.
 ```
 return ResponseEntity
     .ok()